Find out how unleashing the power of sesame seeds can do to transform your heart health, prevent osteoporosis and cancer and more…

 According to Havard Medical School researchers, less absorption by the intestine means there is less oxalic acid for the kidneys to process, hence reducing the risk of developing calcium oxalate kidney stones.
 A link to the study is available at the end of this article.

-Oxalate level is usually higher in the leaves, roots, stem or stalk of a plant than in its seed.
-Those on an oxalate-restricted diet should consume sesame seeds with caution.
-Like nuts and certain foods, sesame seeds can cause allergic reactions, so it is best to consult with your medical specialist prior to consuming the seeds.
+Plants usually contain higher oxalate levels in their leaves, roots, stems, or stalks than in their seeds.
+People on an oxalate-restricted diet should consume sesame seeds cautiously.
+Like nuts and certain foods, sesame seeds may trigger allergic reactions.
+Consult your medical specialist prior to consuming the seeds.

 Links